Los Angeles REAP Program — What Property Owners Need to Know | Derrick Ruiz

 REAP Placement

-Important: This entire process can move quickly β€” often within 60 days of an initial inspection.
-Many owners don't realize how close they are to placement until it's already underway.
+Important: This process can move quickly — sometimes within 60 days of the initial inspection.
+Many owners don't realize how close they are to REAP placement until the process is already well underway.

 What Happens When a Property Enters REAP